moseschmiedel/bachelor-thesis/text/thesis.typ

 This receiver could be sampled in addition to the RSSI measurements.
 #v(.4em)
 Following work should also consider increasing the sample size of the measuring devices.
-Due to manufacturing limitations minor variations in transmitting and receiving circuits exists.
+Due to manufacturing limitations minor variations in transmitting and receiving circuits exist.
 Maybe the effect of these variations on the estimated distance could be observed and eliminated.
 #v(.4em)
 When refining the RSSI distance estimation, one could also analyze the variations shown at higher distances.
 Finding the cause